The Village Story

 Our multicultural community is the result of faithful people who over decades, were compelled by the life of Jesus to see a kingdom of love realized on earth.

 In 1949, Forest Grove Baptist Church planted a church in a suburb of Portland called Marlene Village.
 The new faith community, which met in the building that today is our front office, desired to serve the neighborhood surrounding the church campus.
 Village Baptist Church was born.

 Under Pastor Paul Edwards (1998-2000) and Dr. John Johnson (2000-2016), we continued to learn how the Gospel of Christ is good news to all people.
-Always focused on the Scriptures, we saw that the community of God in heaven is comprised of people from every nation and, crucially, that God calls us to be that community of heaven here on earth now.
-In 2009, we built our current sanctuary to increase collaboration of our diverse community, serve our Washington County neighbors and organizations as well as like-minded churches in the Northwest region.
+Always focused on the Scriptures, we saw that the community of God in heaven is comprised of people from every nation and that God calls us to be that community of heaven here on earth now.
+In 2009, we built our Worship Center to increase collaboration of our diverse community and serve our Washington County neighbors, organizations, and like-minded churches in the Northwest region.

-Out of this, our church logo was re-imagined to convey light, growth and community.
+Our church logo, reimagined in 2018, conveys light, growth and community.
 Centered around a stylized “V” representing our name, the logo encourages us to personalize its meaning.
-We have heard of community members using it to explain our “4Ms of strategy” or the four parts of our mission.
+We have heard of community members using it to the four parts of our mission.
 Or, as one person at the beginning of their spiritual journey said, “Perhaps the “V” is God welcoming us with open arms; the Father, Son and Spirit are represented by three graphical elements and the fourth, at the top, is us.”

 Through our unity in diversity, because of the shared purpose of the cross, we learn from one another as we journey with the Father, Son, and Spirit.